 - 1.1.
-This report provides members with an early overview of the Cheshire East Council forecast outturn for the financial year 2022/23.
+This report provides members with an overview of the Cheshire East Council forecast outturn for the financial year 2022/23 as reported to Corporate Policy Committee on 6 October 2022.
+This report gives all service committees an opportunity to consider the First Review forecasts and the associated Action Plans. - 1.2.
 Members are being asked to note the financial challenges being experienced by the Council and to recognise the importance of ongoing activity to minimise the impact on services.
-The report also requests approval for financial changes taking place during the year that require authorisation in line with the Constitution. - 1.2.
+The report also requests approval for financial changes taking place during the year that require authorisation in-line with the Constitution. - 1.3.
 The report highlights the negative impact of increasing inflationary pressures on the Council's budget since it was set in February 2022.
-It also highlights ongoing costs of COVID-19 scarring, where expenditure is still increased due to the effects of the pandemic. - 1.3.
+It also highlights ongoing costs of Covid-19 scarring, where expenditure is still increased due to the effects of the pandemic. - 1.4.
 Reporting the financial forecast outturn at this stage, and in this format, supports the Council's vision to be an open Council as set out in the Corporate Plan 2021 to 2025.
 In particular, the priorities for an open and enabling organisation, ensure that there is transparency in all aspects of council decision making.